Ruadhán of Lorrha: Life

-Ruadan was born in Tara in Leinster, Ireland, and was educated at Clonard, Co.
-Westmeath by St. Finnian.
+Ruadan was born in Tara in Leinster, Ireland, and was educated at Clonard, County Westmeath by St. Finnian.
 He is known as one of the Twelve Apostles of Ireland.
-He is said to have replaced St. Brendan (the navigator) at Lorrha, who preceded to cross the Shannon and set up his monastery at Clonfert, Co.
-Galway.
+He is said to have replaced St. Brendan (the navigator) at Lorrha, who then crossed the Shannon and set up his monastery at Clonfert, County Galway.
 Ruadan founded a monastic settlement there, where he directed 150 monks.
 A ditch or large mound would have been built around the settlement to keep animals in and intruders out, the outlines of which are still visible today.
 Life for the monks would have been tough but simple, rising early from their beds which would have consisted of rushes or straw placed on the bare ground.
 They then would pray and fast between their domestic chores.
-The settlement would have been self-sufficient in those days providing everything from food, clothing, to shelter.
+The settlement would have been self-sufficient in those days providing everything from food, and clothing, to shelter.
 Villages and towns often popped up around monastic settlements as trade and refuge attracted the local people, the origin of Lorrha village can be attributed to this.

 Ruadan is said to have died at the monastery of Lorrha on 15 April 584.
 His feast is kept on the anniversary of his death.